February 8, 2017

 Such due diligence did not occur in a recent case on the subject.
 In Kashipour v.
 Wilmington Savings Fund Society, 144 A.D.3d 985 (2d Dept. 2016), borrowers commenced an action on Sept.
 3, 2015 to discharge their first mortgage, alleging the statute of limitations expired.
 “As proof that the mortgage debt had been accelerated…plaintiffs submitted a copy of the summons and complaint…commenced by the defendant’s predecessor-in-interest on Aug.
 20, 2009.”
 The prior foreclosure action had been commenced by Greenpoint Mortgage Funding and that case dismissed for failure to serve statutory notices.
 The lower court found that the prior dismissal was not on the merits and the statute of limitations had not expired.
 The appellate court reversed, finding that “whether the foreclosure action was dismissed on the merits was not relevant.”
 The appellate court remanded for entry of judgment cancelling the mortgage of record as a result of the more than six years since the exercise of the acceleration clause.

 Avoiding an outcome like Kashipour requires pro-active strategies to guard mortgage securities.
 Many of the strategies may also be followed generally as a best practices when administering any defaulted mortgage loan.
 The first step is to determine if the mortgage has been accelerated: (a) by its terms, (b) by notice to the borrower, or (c) by the commencement of a foreclosure lawsuit.
-If the mortgage has been accelerated and is still within the six-year statute of limitations, the mortgagee may revoke acceleration so long as “there is no change in the borrower’s position” in reliance on acceleration.8 Some decisions suggest revocation requires delivering a clear and unequivocal notice to borrower, similar to the requirements for acceleration.9
+If the mortgage has been accelerated and is still within the six-year statute of limitations, the mortgagee may revoke the acceleration clause so long as “there is no change in the borrower’s position” in reliance on acceleration.8 Some decisions suggest revocation requires delivering a clear and unequivocal notice to borrower, similar to the requirements for an acceleration clause.9

 Parial Payment of Debt